wgoode3/djangular-example/course.md

 <img src="https://cdn-images-1.medium.com/max/1600/1*1OBwwxzJksMv0YDD-XmyBw.png" height="200px" alt="django"> <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Angular_full_color_logo.svg/240px-Angular_full_color_logo.svg.png" height="200px" alt="angular">

 This course will assume you are already familiar with both Django and Angular.
-Django is a great web framework, and can be a capable REST server with little configuration.
+Django is a great web framework, and can be a capable REST server with a little configuration.
 Angular is a good choice for a front end framework and we will be able to take full advantage of its component based architecture.

 ### Taking Django to the SPA